ypdieguez/CursorRecyclerAdapter/README.md

   ```

 **Notes:**

 * The cursor must include a column named "\_id" or this class will not work.
-* To get a better understanding of how to use the library, you can see the example application inside this project.
+* To get a better understanding of how to use the library, you can see the example app inside of this project.

 # License
-    Copyright (C) 2017 Yordan P. Dieguez <ypdieguez@tuta.io>
+    Copyright (C) 2017 Yordan P. Dieguez <ypdieguez@gmail.com>

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.